 We will be glad to help you out.

-When you create your content, you have to realise that the content is not going to sell itself.
+When you create your content, realise that the content will not sell itself.

 You need to put your time and resources into promoting your content to ensure that it captivates your intended audience and yields positive ROI for you.